Set up high availability configuration for Identity Manager

 When the Apache HTTP Server and the Tomcats are successfully configured, the Loadbalancer is ready to use.

-It doesn’t matter in which order the services are started, the connections are established or re-established on demand.
+It does not matter in which order the services are started, the connections are established or re-established on demand.

 .